LaunchCodeEducation/lchs/src/chapters/local-dev/introduction.rst

 .. figure:: figures/GUI-example.png
    :alt: Three examples of graphical user interfaces (file tree, desktop, smartphone).

-   Three examples of graphical user interfaces: a folder structure box, a desktop, a smartphone home screen.
+   Three examples of graphical user interfaces: a folder navigation box, a desktop, and a smartphone home screen.

+.. index:: ! command line interface, !
+CLI

 Programmers often use another kind of interface, called the **command line**.
 A **CLI**, or command line interface, uses text to give the computer instructions